 The R55 MINI Clubman is one of the most characterful modern-classic cars around – and in Cooper S form it’s fast too.
-We find out what it’s like to work on, in association with Teng Tools
+We find out what it’s like to work on

 The longer, estate version of the MINI first appeared in 2007, six years after the launch of BMW’s front-wheel-drive hatchback.
 Known as the MINI Clubman (despite the original classic Mini estate never called a Clubman, as this was reserved for the square-fronted models), it was equipped with a small offside door to gain entry to the rear seats – although front seats can also be tilted to access them as well.

 This longer version of the MINI is based around the second-generation model (known as the R56 in hatchback form) so it hasn’t inherited the steering, gearbox and suspension troubles associated with the first-gen models.